 lthomas@columbiahealthnet.org

-If you need an alternative method to provide your complaint, you may contact the ADA Coordinator and either provide a verbal complaint or request information in accessible formats to be able to submit your complaint.
+If an alternative method is needed to provide the complaint, the complainant may contact the ADA Coordinator and either provide a verbal complaint or request information in accessible formats to be able to submit the complaint.

 Within 10 days after receipt of the complaint, the ADA Coordinator will contact the complainant, by mail, email, telephone or video conference, to discuss the complaint and to find a resolution.
 Within 30 calendar days of the discussion, the ADA Coordinator will provide a written explanation on the outcome of the complaint.
 A summary of the complaint and its closure will be kept for five years.